-Active Ingredient: The main active component is Allopurinol, which is a structural isomer of hypoxanthine.
+The main active component is Allopurinol, which is a structural isomer of hypoxanthine.
 This component inhibits xanthine oxidase, an enzyme that converts oxypurinol to uric acid.
-By blocking the production of uric acid, this agent decreases serum and urine concentrations of uric acid, so as to provide protection against uric acid-mediated end-organ damage in conditions associated with excessive production of uric acid, i.e. the massive cell lysis associated with the treatment of some malignancies.
+By blocking the production of uric acid, this agent decreases serum and urine concentrations of uric acid, to protect against uric acid-mediated end-organ damage in conditions associated with excessive production of uric acid, i.e. the massive cell lysis associated with the treatment of some malignancies.

-Dosages: This gout treating medication is available for oral consumption and in dosage as mentioned below:
+This gout-treating medication is available for oral consumption and in dosage as mentioned below:

 - 100 mg: It is to be consumed once a day or as directed by the doctor.
 Take this medication after a meal to reduce stomach upset